manhhoang/Programming-Is-Awesome/README.md

 - [JasperReports®](http://community.jaspersoft.com/) - The JasperReports Library is the world's most popular open source reporting engine.
 - [SAS Visual Analytics](http://www.sas.com/en_us/software/business-intelligence/visual-analytics.html) - Robust reporting and mobile BI.
 - [IBM Watson Analytics](https://watson.analytics.ibmcloud.com/product) - Watson Analytics guides analysis with automated data visualization and discovery so you can uncover insights on your own.

-## Parallel Programming
-- [Actor Model](https://en.wikipedia.org/wiki/Actor_model) - The actor model in computer science is a mathematical model of concurrent computation that treats "actors" as the universal primitives of concurrent computation.
-- [Communicating sequential processes](https://en.wikipedia.org/wiki/Communicating_sequential_processes) - Communicating sequential processes (CSP) is a formal language for describing patterns of interaction in concurrent systems.
-It is a member of the family of mathematical theories of concurrency known as process algebras, or process calculi, based on message passing via channels.

-## Frameworks & Tools

-### Reactive Framework
-- [Akka](http://akka.io/) - Akka is a toolkit and runtime for building highly concurrent, distributed, and resilient message-driven applications on the JVM.
-- [Reactor](http://projectreactor.io/) - Reactor is a fully non-blocking foundation with efficient demand management.
-- [ReactiveX](http://reactivex.io/) - ReactiveX is a combination of the best ideas from the Observer pattern, the Iterator pattern, and functional programming.
-- [Erlang](https://www.erlang.org/) - Erlang is a programming language used to build massively scalable soft real-time systems with requirements on high availability.
-- [Goroutines](https://gobyexample.com/goroutines) - A goroutine is a function that is capable of running concurrently with other functions.
-- [Vert.x](http://vertx.io/) - Vert.x is a tool-kit for building reactive applications on the JVM.
-- [Play Framework](https://www.playframework.com/) - Play Framework makes it easy to build web applications with Java & Scala.
-Play is based on a lightweight, stateless, web-friendly architecture.
-Built on Akka.
-- [Spring Web Reactive](http://docs.spring.io/spring-framework/docs/5.0.0.M1/spring-framework-reference/html/web-reactive.html) - Reactive programming is about non-blocking applications that are asynchronous and event-driven and require a small number of threads to scale.

-### Micoservices Framework
-- [Lagom](http://www.lagomframework.com/) - Lagom is a framework for creating reactive microservice-based systems.
-- [Play Framework](https://www.playframework.com/) - Play Framework makes it easy to build web applications with Java & Scala.
-Play is based on a lightweight, stateless, web-friendly architecture.
-Built on Akka.
-- [Spring Boot](https://projects.spring.io/spring-boot/) - Spring Boot makes it easy to create stand-alone, production-grade Spring based Applications that you can "just run".
-- [Dropwizard](http://www.dropwizard.io/) - Dropwizard is a Java framework for developing ops-friendly, high-performance, RESTful web services.
-- [Sparkjava](http://sparkjava.com/) - Spark Framework - Create web applications in Java rapidly.
-Spark is a micro web framework that lets you focus on writing your code, not boilerplate code.

-### Monitoring
-- [Ganglia](http://ganglia.info/) - Ganglia is a scalable distributed monitoring system for high-performance computing systems such as clusters and Grids.
-- [Nagios](https://www.nagios.org/) - Nagios provides enterprise-class Open Source IT monitoring, network monitoring, server and applications monitoring.
-- [Datadog](https://www.datadoghq.com/) - See metrics from all of your apps, tools & services in one place with Datadog's cloud monitoring as a service solution.
-- [New Relic](https://newrelic.com/) - A software analytics tool suite used by developers, ops, and software companies to understand how your applications are performing in development.
-- [Perfino](https://www.ej-technologies.com/products/perfino/overview.html) - Perfino is a zero-overhead APM solution for monitoring Java application servers.
-- [Sensu](https://sensuapp.org/) - Monitor servers, services, application health, and business KPIs.
-- [OverOps](https://www.overops.com/) - Know why Java code fails in production.

-### Load Balancer
-- [HAProxy](http://www.haproxy.org/) - The Reliable, High Performance TCP/HTTP Load Balancer.

-### API Gateway
-- [Tyk](https://tyk.io/) - Tyk is an open source API Gateway that is fast, scalable and modern.
-- [WSO2](http://wso2.com/) - WSO2 provides the open source enterprise platform that helps to build, integrate, analyse and manage your APIs, applications, and Web services.

-### Testing Tools
-- [JUnit](http://junit.org/) - JUnit is a simple framework to write repeatable tests.
-- [Mockito](http://site.mockito.org/) - A mocking framework for unit tests written in Java.
-- [TestNG](http://testng.org/) - TestNG is a testing framework developed in the lines of JUnit and NUnit.
-- [DbUnit](http://dbunit.sourceforge.net/) - A JUnit extension that puts a database into a known state between test runs.
-- [Selenium](http://docs.seleniumhq.org/) - Selenium is a suite of tools to automate web browsers across many platforms.
-- [Cucumber](https://cucumber.io/) - Cucumber is a software tool that computer programmers use for testing other software.
-- [SoapUI](https://www.soapui.org/) - SoapUI, is the world leading Open Source Functional Testing tool for API Testing.
-- [LoadUI](https://www.loadui.org/) - LoadUI, a Performance Load Testing tool for APIs & Web Services.
-- [Secure Pro](https://smartbear.com/product/ready-api/secure/overview/) - Simulate attacks against your REST and SOAP services so you know they're safe.
-Build a Trusted API with Secure Pro, Based on The world's Most Trusted API.

-### Code Quality Analyzer
-- [SonarQube](http://www.sonarqube.org/) - SonarQube is an open platform to manage code quality.
-- [Gerrit](https://www.gerritcodereview.com/) - Gerrit provides web based code review and repository management for the Git version control system.
-- [PMD](https://pmd.github.io/) - PMD is a source code analyzer.

-### Code Security Analyzer
-- [Checkmarx](https://www.checkmarx.com/) - Checkmarx is a provider of state-of-the-art application security solution: static code analysis software, seamlessly integrated into development process.

-### SQL Database Version Manager
-- [Flyway](https://flywaydb.org/) - Flyway lets you regain control of your database migrations with pleasure and plain sql.
-- [Liquibase](http://www.liquibase.org/) - Liquibase is an open source database-independent library for tracking, managing and applying database schema changes.

-### SMTP Server
-- [Apache James](https://james.apache.org/) - The Apache Java Mail Server is a 100% pure Java SMTP, IMAP4 and POP3 Mail server designed to be a complete and portable enterprise mail.

-### Profiling Tools
-- [JProfiler](https://www.ej-technologies.com/products/jprofiler/overview.html) - JProfiler is the leading Java Profiler for profiling on the JVM.

-### Distributed Job Scheduler
-- [Quartz](http://www.quartz-scheduler.org/) - Quartz is a job scheduling library that can be integrated into a wide variety of Java applications.
-- [Celery](http://www.celeryproject.org/) - Celery is a simple, flexible, and reliable distributed system to process vast amounts of messages.

 ## DevOps
 - [Docker](https://www.docker.com/) - Docker is an open platform for developers and sysadmins to build, ship, and run distributed applications, whether on laptops, data center VMs, or the cloud.